openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    juju add-relation vault-mysql-router:shared-db vault:shared-db

 Vault now needs to be initialised and unsealed.
 The vault charm will also need to be authorised to carry out certain tasks.
-These steps are covered on the `Vault`_ page.
+These steps are covered in the `vault charm`_ documentation.
 Perform them now.

 Once the above is completed the Unit section output to command :command:`juju status` should look similar to this: